joseph871107/SysDVR/readme.md

-- Controller: All keys mapped but only tested with my `IINE Switch Pro Controller` like [this one](https://www.amazon.com/Wireless-Controller-Nintendo-Switch-Support-Control/dp/B0888DJGGD)
-  - No Gyro/Rumble, only events supported by [SDL2-CS](https://github.com/ppy/SDL2-CS)

 ## Tested and working
 - Windows
+- Linux
+- Android

 ### Known issues and limitations
-- Android will ran into performance issues and crash.
-- Joystick update rate is set to ~0.2 seconds, because high update rate will jamming the socket channel in sys-botbase and all other buttons start to **lag bad**.
+- Joystick update rate is set to ~0.5 seconds, because high update rate will jamming the socket channel in sys-botbase and all other buttons start to **lag bad**.